Skip to main content

 Sources MUST include at most one IPv6 Standard or Extended Fragment

-Header in each IPv6 packet/fragment.
-Intermediate systems and
+Header in each IPv6 packet/fragment, and destinations MUST silently

-appear as the only option in a Destination Options header that
+IPv6 EFH, it MUST appear as the first option in a Destination Options

-Option MUST also recognize the {TCP,UDP} MTU/Fragmentation Report
+also recognize the MTU/Fragmentation Report option in received

 During the earliest days of internetworking, researchers attributed